 Texas A&M, LSU play 7 overtimes until Aggies win, 74-72

+Texas A&M and LSU faced off in a college football classic on Saturday night that saw the two teams combine for the most points scored in an FBS game in NCAA history.

-COLLEGE STATION, Texas – Kellen Mond's 2-point conversion pass to Kendrick Rogers in the seventh overtime gave Texas A&M a 74-72 victory over No. 8 LSU on Saturday night in a game that tied the NCAA record for most overtimes in an FBS game.
+The remarkable game came to an end on Kellen Mond's 2-point conversion pass to Kendrick Rogers in the seventh overtime gave Texas A&M a 74-72 victory over No. 8 LSU in a game that also tied the NCAA record for most overtimes in an FBS game.

 "You had two teams out there refusing to lose and we just made one more play," Texas A&M coach Jimbo Fisher said.